BachAmadou/soloProject/README.md

-# Digital Notes App - Chingu Voyage 13 pre-work project
+# Google fonts clone - Chingu Voyage 13 pre-work project
 This is a the README file for a clone Google font app repo, which is the solo projoct of Chingu tier 1.
 In this app you will get to mess aroung.
 I used for this app, vanilla HTML, CSS and JavaScript.